jfm56/user_management/readme.md

 The system implements an event-driven architecture for email notifications using Kafka and Celery:

+1. **Topic Initialization**: Required Kafka topics are automatically created during container startup
-1. **Event Publishing**: User-related events (verification, account status changes, role changes) are published to Kafka topics
+2. **Event Publishing**: User-related events (verification, account status changes, role changes) are published to Kafka topics
-2. **Event Consumption**: Kafka consumers process events and trigger Celery tasks
+3. **Event Consumption**: Kafka consumers process events and trigger Celery tasks
-3. **Asynchronous Processing**: Celery workers handle email generation and delivery
+4. **Asynchronous Processing**: Celery workers handle email generation and delivery
-4. **Fault Tolerance**: Failed events can be retried, with graceful degradation to direct email sending when needed
+5. **Fault Tolerance**: Failed events can be retried, with graceful degradation to direct email sending when needed

+#### Kafka Topics

+The system uses the following Kafka topics:

+- `user-email-notifications`: For all email-related events
+- `user-account-events`: For user account creation, deletion, and status changes
+- `user-role-changes`: For role assignment and permission changes
+- `user-verification-events`: For email verification and password reset events

 ## Setup and Installation